google/secret-manager-with-sendgrid/README.md

-# Google Cloud Functions for calling SendGrid with Secret Manager
+# Using Secret Manager and Cloud Functions for calling SendGrid

 ## Introduction